Martin Gélinas: Calgary, Florida and Nashville

-The Flames' Cinderella run ended in the final as the Tampa Bay Lightning won the series in seven games.
+The Flames' Cinderella run ended in the Cup Finals as the Tampa Bay Lightning won the series in seven games.
 The result was controversial as Gélinas appeared to have scored the tie-breaking goal in the sixth game that would have won the Stanley Cup for Calgary had the score held up.
-Television replays of the play showed that the puck deflected off Gélinas' skate and appeared to be across the goal line before Tampa goaltender Nikolai Khabibulin kicked it out of the net.
+Television replays of the play using the standard broadcast camera angle showed that the puck deflected off Gélinas' skate and appeared to be across the goal line before Tampa goaltender Nikolai Khabibulin kicked it out of the net.
 The referees did not signal a goal, however, and no video review was requested.
 Tampa Bay went on to win the game in overtime.

 As the 2004–05 NHL season went unplayed due to a labour dispute, Gélinas spent the season in Switzerland.
 He played one regular season and five playoff games with HC Lugano in the Nationalliga A (NLA), but otherwise spent the season with HC Forward-Morges in the Nationalliga B (NLB) where he scored 37 goals in 41 games and recorded 58 points.
 A free agent when the NHL resumed play in 2005–06, Gélinas signed a two-year contract with the Florida Panthers.
 Brought in as a capable veteran, he played all 82 games for Florida and scored over 40 points in each season.
 Gélinas scored his 300th career goal in Florida's final game of the 2006–07 season.

 Leaving Florida, Gélinas signed with the Nashville Predators for the 2007–08 season.
 He had 20 points in 57 games before suffering a torn anterior cruciate ligament on February 21, 2008, game against the Vancouver Canucks that was ultimately his final contest in the NHL.
 Gélinas returned to Switzerland 2008–09 as he signed a contract to play with SC Bern in the NLA.
 In 27 games, he scored 15 goals and 22 points.
 He retired following the season.
 In his NHL career, Gélinas played 1,273 regular season games and added 147 in the playoffs.
 His former junior team, now known as the Gatineau Olympiques, retired his uniform number 20 in 2012.